cryptopunksnotdead/punks.journal/sorry-sorry-sorry.md

 For more, see the [Why the CSV standard library is broken](https://github.com/csv11/docs) article series :-).

-> (★1 vote) Maybe we should build a set of specs with these edge cases and let everyone chime,
+> (★1 vote)¹ Maybe we should build a set of specs with these edge cases and let everyone chime,
 > and then put it in a repo so that we can improve upon it.

 Maybe.
 See above.
 Anyone?
 You might be giant.

 ---

-[^1]: ★1 shows the community forum points (up/down votes)
+¹: ★22 or ★1 shows the community forum points (up/down votes)